palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

 ##External Triggering The Harder Way
 Sometimes a situation may arise where you need to interface OpenBCI witn an existing system, for example an audio or visual event-related potential (ERP).
 In such a case, it is most desireable to have the onset of the signal tightly bound, temporally, with the EEG data.
-In sucha case it is possible to interface OpenBCI with the signal generating system with a few low-cost interface parts.
+It is possible to interface the OpenBCI 32bit Board with the external signal generating system using a few low-cost components.
 Our goal with the OpenBCI board is to make biosensing safe and fun.
 The biggest part of the safety part is making sure that you can't plug yourself accidentally into the mains electrical supply (yikes!).
 If you are interfacing an external trigger that is **NOT** operating under a battery supply, we recommend thinking twice about incorporating it into your system/protocol.
-If you've thought twice, here's how we do it when we need to.
+If you have thought throug it twice, here's how we do it when we need to.

 ###Optoisolation